North Korea: Art

 Visual arts are generally produced in the aesthetic of socialist realism.
 North Korean painting combines the influence of Soviet and Japanese visual expression to instill a sentimental loyalty to the system.
 All artists in North Korea are required to join the Artists' Union, and the best among them can receive an official license to portray the leaders.
 Portraits and sculptures depicting Kim Il Sung, Kim Jong Il and Kim Jong Un are classed as "Number One works".

 Most aspects of art have been dominated by Mansudae Art Studio since its establishment in 1959.
 It employs around 1,000 artists in what is likely the biggest art factory in the world where paintings, murals, posters and monuments are designed and produced.
 The studio has commercialized its activity and sells its works to collectors in a variety of countries including China, where it is in high demand.
 Mansudae Overseas Projects is a subdivision of Mansudae Art Studio that carries out construction of large-scale monuments for international customers.
-Some of the projects include the African Renaissance Monument in Senegal, and the Heroes' Acre in Namibia.